bitluni/MongooseApps/RelaySwitch/README.md

-# MQTT PingPong
+# MQTT Relay Switch

 ## Overview

-This node plays Ping Pong over MQTT. it's a simple MQTT test You need two nodes running this app.. they will start playing ping pong as soon they are connected to MQTT The game is over whenever something goes wrong.. just like in real life :D have fun
+This is a simple MQTT constrolled switch.
+In the original project it switches mains power over a relay.
+Default pin is D4 on a Wemos

+have fun
  - luni